preciofishbone/OmniaDocs/web-content-management/news/news-viewer/index.rst

 .. image:: add-news-center.png

 The **News Center** list displays all publishing sub sites in the site collection that have the "Omnia News Center" app feature activated.

-To add a news center from another site, add the site url in the field at the top.
+You can add a News Center from another site, see below.

 Select News Center(s) and set the settings this way: